dimitree54/ai_code_reviewer/README.md

 - [ ] GitHub pull request reviewer bot
 - [ ] GitLab merge request reviewer bot
 - [ ] PyCharm plugin

-# LICENSE
-The ai_code_reviewer is subject of custom license terms, check license file for details.
-But in short, you can use it to review code of only non-commercial open-source projects.
-To use it for commercial code, contact me by email dimitree54@gmail.com